maximmasiutin/azure-scripts/monitor-stddev.md

 - `--use-session`: Use persistent HTTP session with keep-alive (default: false).

+- `--export-file`: Export all historical data to the specified file and exit.
+This parameter requires `--export-format` to also be specified.

+- `--export-format`: The format for the exported data (either `json` or `csv`).
+This parameter is required when `--export-file` is specified.

 - `--test`: Test URL connectivity and exit without collecting data.
 Makes a single HTTP request, reports status/latency, detects Cloudflare blocking, and exits with code 0 (success) or 1 (blocked/error).

 - `--debug`: Enable debug output.